-FBI Agent U.S. Naval Intelligence High School Latin teacher Dentist Attorney University Librarian Accountant Teach for America Elementary School Principal • Information Literacy and Informed Use of Technology - Because of the multidisciplinary nature of the field of classics, our students must become familiar with several different kinds of information from the ancient world, including literary texts, art and architecture, coins, and inscriptions.
+- Speaking Key Competency All Greek and Latin courses at the 200-level serve as speaking-intensive courses for majors - Information Literacy and Informed Use of Technology Because of the multidisciplinary nature of the field of classics, our students must become familiar with several different kinds of information from the ancient world, including literary texts, art and architecture, coins, and inscriptions.
 Classicists have been at the forefront of the technological revolution from the start.
 Perseus, a digital library of texts and images (coordinated at Tufts University), exemplifies the excellence of what is available in the public domain, but it is only one of many such electronic resources.
 For this reason, students must learn to evaluate the quality of websites that purport to provide information about antiquity, and to make effective use of information in presenting their works in written form and in oral presentation.
 Knox subscribes to databases that contain all extant Latin and Greek literature (PHI and Biblioteca Tuebneriana Latina for Latin texts, and Thesaurus Linguae Graecae for Greek texts).
 All 300-level courses in Greek and Latin, and most Classics courses at the 200-level require students to make use of these tools.